-In a context where demand and supply characteristics of mail and package services are experiencing a major change, the paper focuses on accessibility to postal services.
+In a context where demand and supply characteristics of mail and parcel delivery services are experiencing a major change, the paper focuses on accessibility to postal services through physical retail network.
 It proposes to measure potential spatial accessibility by introducing postal supply and potential demand using a Two-step floating catchment area (2SFCA) analysis.
 Based on an equilibrium between supply and demand through distance function, this method often used to health services accessibility experiences is transposed into postal activities.
-It aims to analyse postal supply location and identify areas with deficits or excess of postal supply given level of population and competition effects, considering standard mail and packages activities.
+It aims to measure the accessibility taking into account population and competition effects between consumers' demand, considering standard postal activities provided in points of contact.